See Better Air Conditioner Energy Savings

 © 2014 by Marlena Stoddard all rights reserved; content may not be copied, rewritten, or republished without written permission.

-Homeowners can take several steps to improve the efficiency of their air conditioning system.
-The following tips cover ways to save energy on climate control costs during hot summers.
+Homeowners can take many steps to tweak the efficiency of their air conditioning system.
+The following tips cover ways to save energy on climate control costs during the hot summer months.
 It is all part of the plan to increase energy efficiency in your home.

 HVAC Repair & Maintenance

-A faulty central air conditioning system can waste a lot of energy.
-Forced air A/C systems may have blowers or fans that do not work properly.
-These components are responsible for circulating cool air throughout a home.
+A faulty central A/C system will definitely waste a lot of energy.
+Forced air A/C systems may have blowers or fans that do not work as designed.
+These are responsible for circulating cool air throughout your home.

-Other parts that may need attention in a forced air A/C system include the condenser unit that stands outside of a home.
-A malfunction in the condenser unit can prevent a proper cooling process that chills the circulated air inside a forced air system.
+There are other components that periodically need attention in a forced air A/C system.
+One of the primary ones is your condenser unit that sits outside of a home.
+Any malfunction in your condenser unit will prevent a proper cooling process that removes heat from the circulated air inside a forced air system.

 Install an A/C Misting System

-A condenser coil misting system can help lower your cooling bills and allow your HVAC system to be more efficient, saving you money and repairs.
-It works by starting to mist the air around your condenser coils when the unit cycles on.
+A condenser coil misting system can help lower your cooling bills.
+It allows your HVAC system to become more efficient which saves you money and repairs beginning right away.
+It works by misting the air around your condenser coils every time the unit cycles on.
 Cooler air means cooler coils.
+Better living through science, as they used to tell us in school.

-Central HVAC systems may become inefficient when the ducts and vents become clogged with dirt and debris.
-Sometimes, years of neglect can lead to significant accumulation of dust right inside the vents of a forced air cooling system.
+Central A/C systems are rendered inefficient when the ducts and vents (registers) become clogged with dirt and debris.
+Years of neglect will result in significant accumulation of dust right inside the vents of a forced air cooling system.

-Mold removal in humid environments is especially important, since humidity can make the dust and debris adhere to the sides of the ducts and grow mold.
-Such dust and debris can be physically vacuumed out in order to improve the air flow.
-Additionally, rat droppings and other undesirable waste may also be found deep inside vents and ducts of HVAC systems.
+Mold removal in areas of high humidity is especially critical because humidity makes dust and debris adhere to the sides of your ducts.
+The result is mold growth.
+This dust and debris can be physically vacuumed out to improve the volume of air flow.
+It must be added that rat droppings and other (ahem!) undesirable waste can also be found deep inside vents and ducts of HVAC systems.

 Air Filter Replacement